-- Effective immediately, students will no longer be attending classes in K-12 schools for the remainder of the school year. - Teachers and other school staff need to continue working either in school or from home to ensure content is delivered to students. - Decisions on how exactly to do this are still to come and may vary depending on the school jurisdiction. - All licensed childcare and out-of-school care programs in Alberta are closed at this time as well. - Approved day homes are exempt due to the number of children they care for, but are encouraged to use enhanced sanitation practices.
+- Effective immediately, students will no longer be attending classes in K-12 schools until further notice. - Teachers and other school staff need to continue working either in school or from home to ensure content is delivered to students. - Decisions on how exactly to do this are still to come and may vary depending on the school jurisdiction. - All licensed childcare and out-of-school care programs in Alberta are closed at this time as well. - Approved day homes are exempt due to the number of children they care for, but are encouraged to use enhanced sanitation practices.